On Effective Field Theories with Celestial Duals: Introduction

 where $B(a,b)$ is the Euler beta function and $\kappa_{s_1,s_2,-s_I}$ is the coupling constant appearing in the bulk three-point scattering amplitude of particles with helicities $s_1$, $s_2$ and $-s_I$, with $s_I = s_1+s_2-p-1$.
 Thus there is a direct link between the bulk three-point couplings and the celestial OPE.
 Restricting to tree-level and excluding massless higher spins leaves a finite roster of bulk three-point amplitudes which could potentially contribute to the sum in~(\ref{eq:genericOPE}).
 These have been tabulated in~\cite{Pate:2019lpp}.

 It was observed in~\cite{Guevara:2021abz} that the OPE of conformally soft graviton operators (those with $\D_i = 2, 1, 0, -1, -2, \dots$), in the absence of higher derivative interactions in the bulk, forms a symmetry algebra.
-This algebra was identified as $w_{1+\infty}$ in~\cite{Strominger:2021lvk}.
-The inclusion of higher derivative interactions in the bulk deforms the algebra as demonstrated in~\cite{Mago:2021wje}, where it was also found that the algebra of soft modes violates the Jacobi identity unless the bulk couplings satisfy certain particular constraints (reviewed in Section~\ref{sec:softOPEassoc} below).
+This algebra was identified as {the Kac Moody algebra of the wedge subalgebra of $w_{1+\infty}$} in~\cite{Strominger:2021lvk}.
+The inclusion of higher derivative interactions in the bulk deforms the algebra as demonstrated in~\cite{Mago:2021wje}. { In particular, note that for a given value of $p$, only the soft currents with $\D \geq p-1$ are modified.
+This implies that there is short list of operators that can modify the subleading and subsubleading soft currents.
+This is consistent with the results of~\cite{He:2014bga,DiVecchia:2016amo,Elvang:2016qvq}}.
+In~\cite{Mago:2021wje} it was also shown that the algebra of soft modes violates the Jacobi identity unless the bulk couplings satisfy certain particular constraints (reviewed in Section~\ref{sec:softOPEassoc} below).
 In particular, this implies that the OPE of the soft modes is not associative for arbitrary couplings.
 It is natural to wonder about the implications of celestial OPE associativity on bulk scattering amplitudes.
 The purpose of this paper is to answer this question and to investigate the properties of amplitudes in theories which have an associative celestial OPE at tree level.

 The paper is organized as follows.
 In Section~\ref{sec:softOPEassoc} we briefly review the constraints obtained by imposing the Jacobi identity on the algebra of soft modes~\cite{Mago:2021wje}.
 We then rephrase the question of tree-level associativity directly at the level of bulk scattering amplitudes in Section~\ref{sec:hardOPEassoc} and show that they yield the same constraints on the bulk couplings.
 In Section~\ref{sec:implications} we demonstrate that these constraints lead to the vanishing of certain four-point amplitudes and we work out the consequences on amplitudes of higher multiplicity.
 We close with a discussion of various open questions.